Overview

 Existing settings UX in the category

-Users would prefer a table of contents plugin where every setting — colors, layout, animation, behavior — reflects instantly in a live preview that mirrors the actual front-end.
-No save buttons.
-No reloads.
-No guessing.
+The hypothesis: users would prefer a TOC plugin where every setting reflects instantly in a live preview that mirrors the actual front-end.
+No save buttons, no reloads, no guessing.

-What I Designed
+What I Built

-To pull that off without flooding the database with intermediate states, I used a debounced AJAX layer that writes settings normally, then renders the preview using temporary option overrides that intercept reads without polluting the cache.
+That made it the most technically demanding part of the build.
+To avoid flooding the database with intermediate states, a debounced AJAX layer writes settings normally, then renders the preview using temporary option overrides that intercept reads without polluting the cache.
+Higher technical cost, but the user can actually trust what they see.

 Settings panel with live preview